ethanwa/Credit-Card-Scanner-and-Validator-for-Swift/README.md

 ## Optional Settings

-* `self.ccScanner.recognitionLevel = .normal` is default.
-You can increase speed or accurancy with:
+* `self.ccScanner.recognitionLevel = .normal`.
+You can increase speed or accurancy with the following settings:

 ```
 .fastest